 Indices often provide a measure of the price behaviour of a particular sector – they represent the top shares in a specific exchange.
 Indices can also be used as a tool to gauge the health of a market, and to compare returns on specific investments.

-There are many types of indices available to trade.
+There are many types of indices available to trade at spot price or through forward trading.
 Indices can be categorised by geographic location, industry sector, or company size.
 Some indices are categorised by the size of the companies they represent, such as the S&P SmallCap 600 and S&P Composite 1500.
 This helps provide investors with many trading opportunities.
 Businesses within an index must meet specific criteria.
 Companies within the S&P 500, for example, must have a certain market capitalisation.

 Corporate action of individual shares listed on an index can impact the overall value of an index, for example, mergers and the issuing of additional shares.
 Most large indices are recalculated on a quarterly basis and any constituent share that no longer meets the minimum criteria required to be on the index is dropped and replaced by another share that does.